darkn3rd/script-tut/buildbox/README.md

 The area focuses on building systems that includes the following which include baking images, netboot, and bootstrap early-provisioners (kickstart, preseed, cloud-init).

+The first concrete design is the tool-first Docker image composer in [`docker/README.md`](docker/README.md).
+It assembles a supported Ubuntu Noble base and curated, provenance-tracked language components into a layered polyglot development image.
+Packer will be a sibling technology under `buildbox/packer/`, not nested below a platform.

 The plan for this guide will be building images:

 * Containers Images (OCI)